sawhney17/logseq-dailyNote-plugin/README.md

-# logseq-plugin-starter-template
+# logseq-dailyNote-plugin
-A quick and easy to use template to get you going from the get go
+A quick utility to navigate to the daily note page
+## Instructions
+1. Enable developer mode in logseq settings
+2. Download the zip file from releases on github and unzip it
+3. Go to plugins page and click load unpacked
+4. When prompted load the downloaded folder